rsvagle/MetroDataCollector/README.md

 Metropolitan State University
 Date: April 30th, 2019
-This program is designed and built for a recording data to a scientific study.
+This program is designed and built for a recording data into a scientific study.
 It allows the user to record collections of data from a variety of remote sites.

 It's important to store your files in the following folder: